Rulikkk/Rulikkk.github.io/content/merge-lists-task.md

 -   The time complexity, if all lists are of same size, is `O(L * N^2)`.
 This is since we merge two lists of length `L`, then list of length `2 * L` and `L`, etc. Eventually, first list is merged `N - 1` times.
 This means the complexity is `(N - 1) * L + (N - 2) * L + ... + L ~ L * (N - 1) * (N - 2) / 2 ~ L * N^2`. **This is not linear anymore**.
 -   Space complexity is O(1), unless intermediate lists are counted towards memory usage, which is not correct in my opinion, since they are essentially the answer.
+-   Note: the time complexity of this approach highly **depends on the lists' lengths.** If they are quite different, the order of lists will affect performance.

 > You can still impress the interviewer, by showing this type of solution, but it may get hard to explain its time complexity.